Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Introduction

-Fickett's detonation model is presented in section \ref{sec:Model}, and is then solved analytically for the steady state in section \ref{sec:Steady_analytical_solution}.
+The paper is organized as follows.
+The mathematical model to be solved is given in section \ref{sec:Model}.
+The possible steady travelling wave solutions, akin to the Zeldovich-von Neumann-D\"{o}ring structure, are presented in section \ref{sec:Steady_analytical_solution}.
 Integral curves of the steady solution are studied, and a Hugoniot-Rayleigh analysis is performed in section \ref{sec:Steady_analytical_results}.
 Unsteady numerical simulations of the model are then presented; the method is described in section \ref{sec:Numerical_method} and the results are shown in \ref{sec:Numerical_results}.
 Solutions, stability, and selection rules are then discussed in section \ref{sec:Discussion} in light of the analytical and numerical results.
 The conclusions are summarized in section \ref{sec:Conclusion}.